-The Individual I Support: : How I know:
+The Individual I Support: How I know:

 Is motivated by:

-no monvatou by.

 Wants to learn:

 Likes and dislikes:

-Likes and dislikes.

 Likes to:

-Loome book by
+LINGS to.

 Learns best by:

 Communicates:

-•
+:

 Functional, Age-Appropriate, and Meaningful Skills

 An individual needs to learn many things.
 How do we know what skills to teach?
 No matter what skills we select for teaching, it is important for us to remember the DSP's main goal of teaching: